Program offered at the Somerset and Laurel Campuses.

 Download Program Overview (pdf)

-Copies of the following materials must be submitted to the Nursing Coordinator’s office by March 1 for the Somerset program and by July 1 for the Laurel program:
+The following materials must be submitted to the Admissions/Records office by March 1 for the Somerset program and by July 1 for the Laurel program:

 Upon admission to the program, the student must submit the following: